riverbed/Riverbed-Community-Toolkit/APM/322-opentelemetry-on-kubernetes-with-apm-collector-daemonset-service-and-dotnet-app-on-windows/README.md

 # 322-opentelemetry-on-kubernetes-with-apm-collector-daemonset-service-and-dotnet-app-on-windows

-This cookbook shows how the [APM Collector](https://hub.docker.com/r/aternity/apm-collector) of ALLUVIO Aternity can be deployed on a Kubernetes cluster and exposed as a service, so that, workloads that are outside the cluster, like a Windows virtual machine, can be instrumented with [OpenTelemetry](https://opentelemetry.io) and export the telemetry to the APM Collector.
+This cookbook shows how the [APM Collector](https://hub.docker.com/r/aternity/apm-collector) can be deployed on a Kubernetes cluster and exposed as a service, so that, workloads that are outside the cluster, like a Windows virtual machine, can be instrumented with [OpenTelemetry](https://opentelemetry.io) and export the telemetry to the APM Collector.

 The cookbook requires a Kubernetes cluster.
 It can be in the Cloud, like Azure AKS, AWS EKS or Google GKE.
 And it requires a Windows host, that can be in the same network as the cluster.
 After deploying the APM Collector in the Kubernetes cluster, a simple [.NET](https://dotnet.microsoft.com) webapp that is instrumented with [OpenTelemetry](https://opentelemetry.io) will be containerized as a Windows container to run on the Windows host.